craiglockwood/knifetalk/_posts/2020-01-27-ventilation-intubation-sex-chicken.markdown

 layout: post
 title:  "Ventilation, Intubation & Sex Chicken"
 date:   2020-01-27 00:00:01
-description: Craig, Geoff & Mareko share listener tips, reach out to another podcast and have a few giggles..
+description: The guys talk about ventilating a shop, answer more of your questions, share tips and reveal Marekos favourite game to play on a plane.
 sponsors: <a href="http://www.evenheat-kiln.com">Evenheat</a>, <a href="http://www.combatabrasives.com">Combat Abrasives</a>, <a href="https://www.indasa-abrasives.com">IndasaUSA</a>, <a href="http://www.knifeprint.com">Knifeprint</a> and <a href="http://www.texasfarriersupply.com">Texas Farrier Supply</a>.
 ---